MTV Unplugged: Performances using the "Unplugged" format

-The pop metal band Tesla performed an all-acoustic live set on July 2, 1990 that was released under the title Five Man Acoustical Jam in November of that year, following the format established the previous year by MTV Unplugged.
+The rock band Tesla performed an all-acoustic live set on July 2, 1990 that was released under the title Five Man Acoustical Jam in November of that year, following the format established the previous year by MTV Unplugged.

 MTV's sister channel VH1 airs VH1 Storytellers, interspersing mostly acoustic performances with the artists discussing the history, meaning and memories of the songs.

 Bon Jovi performed unplugged in 2007 on CMT.
 The Police, Mary J. Blige, Kenny Chesney and John Mayer were scheduled to perform.

 The fourth season of Canadian Idol featured an Unplugged night which was held at Toronto's Masonic Temple.
 This episode of Canadian Idol was a tribute to MTV in two ways: a direct tribute to the Unplugged format, and to celebrate the recent licensing of the new MTV Canada which was located in the Masonic Hall until 2012.

 On July 30, 2020, Code Orange performed a livestreamed acoustic set on Twitch spoofing MTV Unplugged under the title of "MUDTV Mudbanger's Ball" during the COVID-19 pandemic.
 The band described it as "conceptually akin to classic MTV Unplugged performances, but with nightmarish digital twists and turns."
-The performance was later remastered and released on September 4, 2020, as their album Under The Skin.
+The performance was later remastered and released on September 4, 2020, as their album Under the Skin.